Russian minister confident EU won't impose sanctions on exports

-ST PETERSBURG, Russia (Reuters) - Russian Economy Minister Alexei Ulyukayev said on Saturday he was confident that the European Union would refrain from imposing sanctions that could hit some of the country’s major exports.
+ST PETERSBURG, Russia, May 24 (Reuters) - Russian Economy Minister Alexei Ulyukayev said on Saturday he was confident that the European Union would refrain from imposing sanctions that could hit some of the country’s major exports.

 European Union leaders are to discuss next week a series of steps they could take against Russia if there are disruptions to Ukraine’s presidential election on Sunday.